USEPA/pybeepop/README.md

     * Windows 64-bit (x64)
     * Linux
 * For **Windows**: [Microsoft Visual C++ Redistributable 2015-2022](https://www.microsoft.com/en-us/download/details.aspx?id=48145)
-* For **Linux**, the bundled BeePop+ library was compiled on **Ubuntu**.
+* For **Linux**, the bundled BeePop+ library was compiled for the **manylinux/musllinux** standards (musllinux via wheel only).
 If you encounter errors loading the library, you can try compiling BeePop+ yourself from source.
 Instructions for compiling BeePop+ for Linux are [below](#compiling-beepop-on-linux).
 Source code is available on [the project's GitHub page](https://github.com/quanted/vpoplib).
-* Python version 3.6 or above.
+* Python version 3.8 or above.
 * pandas installed in your Python environment.